Blog task: Score advert and wider reading

 5) How might an audience have responded to the advert in 1967?
 What about in the 2020s?

-A 1960s would of agreed, and reinforced to the sexism, and heteronormativity present.
+A 1960s audience would have accepted the sexism, and heteronormativity present.
 A present audience would (hopefully) mostly disagree with it as gender representations have changed in some ways.

 6) How does the Score hair cream advert use persuasive techniques (e.g. anchorage text, slogan, product information) to sell the product to an audience?